new-church/sc-www/content/news/art-classes.md

 The subject of our art will continue to be 'correspondences' - guidance on the subject will be provided at each class.

-Live participation at the Swedenborg Centre requires a booking ($5 per class).
-Zoom attendees is free and no booking required for Zoom.
+No booking required.

-For bookings and further enquiries, please email [info@swedenborg.com.au](mailto:info@swedenborg.com.au) for attendance information,
+For attendance information and enquiries please email [info@swedenborg.com.au](mailto:info@swedenborg.com.au)

 See the individual events for further details and a Zoom link.